 All septic tanks will eventually reach capacity.
 Even so, there are a few things you can do to prevent yours from becoming full too soon.
 A few best practices to keep in mind include:

-- Never flushing anything other than toilet paper.
+- Never flushing anything other than toilet paper and human waste.
 This includes paper towels, feminine hygiene products, and even “flushable” wipes.

 - Limiting the number of coffee grounds you place in the garbage disposal.